-Each Exam will consist of three parts drawn from material discussed in class, from the textbook, from Blackboard assignments/discussions, and from the primary documents.
+The Essay tests will consist of two parts drawn from material discussed in class, from the textbook, from Blackboard assignments/discussions, and from the primary documents.

-- Short Answer section (Who?
-What?
-When?
-Where?
-Why?
-And if pertinent How?) - A short essay from the primary documents discussed in class or within Blackboard - An essay that is comparative and comprehensive in nature.
+- A short essay from the primary documents discussed in class or within Blackboard - An essay that is comparative and comprehensive in nature.

 As a word of caution, it is the responsibility of the student to take ALL exams on their scheduled dates.
-However in cases of emergency, which can be documented, a Make-Up Exam will be administered, but only on a date specified by the instructor.
+However, in cases of emergency, which can be documented, a Make-Up Exam will be administered, but only on a date specified by the instructor.
 Failure to take the Make-Up on the assigned date results in an automatic (0) for the assignment.